AVSystem/developer-zone/docs/User_Guide/Monitoring_and_Reporting/Reporting.md

 ![Reports](images/reporting_1.png)
    *Fig. Reports*

 1. Reports search input - you can filter reports by a column from a table.
-You can select a filtering column by clicking the :material-file-search-outline: icon in the table header.
+You can select a filtering column by clicking the :mag: icon in the table header.
 2. The table contains most important information about scheduled reports:

- * :material-progress-check: - a report was generated successfully
+ * :white_check_mark: - a report was generated successfully
- * :material-progress-clock: - a generation process is not finished yet
+ * :clock5: - a generation process is not finished yet
- * :material-progress-alert: - there were some problems with the report generation
+ * :warning: - there were some problems with the report generation

 3. Configuration - you can read more about a configuration in the [Reporting Configuration Details](#reporting-configuration-details) section.
 4. Buttons: